2006-2013 Harley-Davidson Electra Glide, Street Glide, and Ultra Glide

 Detailed stereo and speaker removal instructions

-The Electra Glide is no café racer, so the fairing face is a rather substantial piece.
+This bike is no café racer, so the fairing face is a rather substantial piece.
 We recommend having a friend around to help you remove and replace it safely.
 You should also have an old, soft blanket available to make sure the fairing doesn’t suffer any unnecessary scratches while it's sitting on the garage floor.

 For reasons both physical and, well, obvious, video receivers with retractable screens are not recommended for this (or any other) motorcycle.
 Video receivers in general are not recommended for motorcycles.
 And neither are texting at stoplights, juggling while riding, heading out onto the highway with a ferret tucked into your jacket, and using a Prius as your chase car.
 You get the point.